 A smaller group still, gets right into the heavy lifting, taking the input from the 50,000 and building the policy which is ultimately presented back to the co-op to accept or reject.

 The key point here is that for the co-op to have legitimacy it needs to have input from a large diverse group that is as representative as possible of the people of Aotearoa.
 If we were to take the approach of starting with some basic online tools and seeing how we go, I’d argue that we’d be nothing but a few hobbyists playing around.
 The views and values that we’d input wouldn’t be from a large, wide range of people and so we’d have no legitimacy whatsoever.
 Eventually we’d lose interest and give up.
 This is why in the roadmap we’ve said that we need to reach a ‘quorum’ stage of 150,000 members before we start making collective decisions and 200,000 members before we register as an official New Zealand political party.
-A functioning democracy co-op needs to have legitimacy from the get-go.
+A functioning democracy co-op needs to have legitimacy at launch time.

 We’ve stated what a functioning Democracy Co-op with genuine legitimacy looks like and its not quick, easy or cheap to build.
 The effort and cost of building the online platform for massive scale participation is huge.
 To complicate things further we’ve said we want the co-op to be truly owned by its members without any external influencers.
 No fat cats.
 No sugar daddies.
 No corporate sponsors.
-That means money can only come from individual co-op members and there is a limit on how much any one member can give per month.
+That means money can only come from individual co-op members.
+Further, there is a limit on how much any one member can give per month.
 Right away there’s a sticking point, when the co-op is new and only has a small number of members as it does today it’s not reasonable to ask for donations.
 Likewise, micro-donations from a small number of people wouldn’t be sufficient to achieve very much.
 This is where the TallyUp and the layers of the roadmap come in.

 Please considering joining up if you haven’t already.

 To share this post by email, click here.